arksch/zwitscher/README.md

 The sentence distance classification reaches an accuracy of over 90%, which is a reasonable result over the baseline of 57% majority labeling with both arguments in the same sentence.
+Note, that this does not yet use syntactic features.

 On the contrary, the argument span labeling only reaches an f-score of 23% for the internal argument span and 25% for the external argument span.